dolthub/data-analysis/transparency-in-coverage/python/mrfutils/README.md

 A: This will not work for _index.json_ or _allowed-amounts.json_ file as these files don't contain rates.
 Index files do, however, contain links to files with rates.
 So you may want to write a program that loops through them and gets those files. `example2.py` shows you how to do that.

 #### Q: Can I contribute?
-A: I'm not seeking developers but having the tool work reliably is important.
+A: This tool is open source but not necessarily open to contributions.
+However having the tool work reliably is important.
 If you find a bug or a potential performance improvement, please let me know.
 Extra examples, plugins, and unit tests are welcome additions, but `mrfutils.py` should stay as simple as possible.
+Bugs that have been found so far:
+* price hash was miscomputed (including the filename hash and code hash as part of the hash)
+* processing remote provider references would conk out (now processed as a stream)
+* requests.get was fragile (replaced with Session.get)

 ## Example